Dominic Smith Player Props: Nationals vs. Rockies

 |Games w/1+ RBI

-- The Rockies pitching staff ranked 29th in the league with a collective 7.5 strikeouts per nine innings last season.
+- The pitching staff for the Rockies has a collective 7.9 K/9, which ranks 24th in the league.

-- The Rockies had the last-ranked team ERA across all league pitching staffs (5.08).
+- The Rockies have a 4.88 team ERA that ranks 19th among all league pitching staffs.

-- Rockies pitchers combined to allow 184 total home runs last year (1.1 per game).
-That ranked 21st in baseball.
+- The Rockies rank 20th in baseball in home runs given up (nine total, 1.3 per game).

-- The Rockies will look to Freeland (1-0) in his second start this season.
+- The Rockies will send Urena (0-1) to the mound to make his second start of the season.

-- His last time out was on Saturday against the San Diego Padres, when the lefty tossed six scoreless innings while allowing three hits.
+- His most recent time out came in relief on Sunday when the right-hander tossed 2/3 innings against the San Diego Padres while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.